geissdoerfer/shepherd/docs/user/basics.rst

 Emulation
 ---------

-In emulation mode, we can feed spatio-temporal current and voltage data to a group of sensor nodes.
+In emulation mode, spatio-temporal current and voltage data is replayed to a group of sensor nodes.
-Each shepherd node hosts a DAC controlled current source which can precisely set the current into the DC/DC converter.
+Each shepherd node hosts a DAC controlled current source that can precisely set the current into the DC/DC converter.
 The DC/DC converter has a reference voltage input that we use to set the voltage on its input.
 With these two mechanisms, we are able to force the DC/DC converter into an arbitrary operating point.
-Relying on time-synchronization shepherd can thus faithfully reproduce previously recorded (or model-based) spatio-temporal energy conditions.
+Relying on time-synchronization, shepherd can thus faithfully reproduce previously recorded (or model-based) spatio-temporal energy conditions.

 Instead of the dummy load, the capacitor-bufferd output of the DC/DC converter is connected to the target sensor node.
 Thus, the sensor node is operated under the constraints of emulated energy availability.